 Siesta Key Village is a hub of beachy bars, restaurants, shops, as well as (beach and land) sport rental outfitters located in the center of the island, only a few blocks away from the ocean.

 Apart from your lodging, which may or not be located in the village, the majority of your vacation will be spent in Siesta Key Village when not at the beach.

 Additional planning tip: The main street in Siesta Key Village is Ocean Boulevard.

 All of the restaurants and bars mentioned in this Siesta Key itinerary are located within the city blocks of Siesta Key Village on or around the main street.

 Siesta Key Family Vacation: Day 2

-- Take a morning walk to Meaney’s Mini Donuts in Siesta Key Village
+- Take a morning walk to Meany’s Mini Donuts in Siesta Key Village.

-- Check out week-long bike, beach chair, and beach umbrella rentals from Robinhood Rentals (or the business of your choice)
+- Check out a week-long bike, beach chair, and beach umbrella rentals from Robinhood Rentals (or the business of your choice).

 Siesta Key Beach

 The highlight of Day 2 of your Siesta Key family vacation is spending the day at world-famous Siesta Key Beach!